 While at earth.fm we want to plant some trees, we do not believe in simplistic targets, such as number of trees planted or tonnes of CO2 avoided, as those often lead to unintended consequences at worst, or wasted resources at best .
 Instead, we seek integrative approaches, such as the landscape or ecosystemic approaches, with local wisdom at heart.

 We claim that in order to induce transformative change in human-nature relations we need a shift from a morality of utility to a morality of care.(Muradian and Gómez-Baggethun, 2021)

 Catalin Zorzini [founder]

-For the last 5 years, Cata has been building a free mindfulness app with Zen Buddhist insights along with a team of dedicated and creative mindfulness practitioners all over the globe.
+For the last 8 years, Cata has been building a free mindfulness app with Zen Buddhist insights alongside a team of dedicated and creative mindfulness practitioners all over the globe.
 While the Plum Village App continues to develop and grow, he felt the aspiration to start a separate project in order to share his love for natural soundscapes and ecosystems.